StreetScienceCommunity/StreetScienceCommunity.github.io/_protocols/new-dna-extraction.md

 - Wash the sides of the tubes until all the genomic DNA is in solution (should take 5 min)
 - Freeze the DNA until library preparation or start directly!

 Well done!
 Now you have successfully extracted beer DNA!
-[Go on and sequence your extracted DNA]({% link _protocols/beer-dna-sequencing.md %}) or visit the next pub...
+[Go on and sequence your extracted DNA]({% link _protocols/beer-dna-sequencing.md %}) or visit the next pub!